-Summary : On this Discovery and Learning voyage aboard a newly-built expedition vessel, enjoy a host of performances, interactive workshops, and activities—both on board and ashore.
+Summary : On this Discovery and Learning voyage aboard a newly built expedition vessel, enjoy a host of performances, interactive workshops, and activities—both on board and ashore.
 Sail through the spectacular Beagle and Lemaire Channels.
 Marvel at the wondrous landscapes found in one of the harshest environments on Earth.
 Witness numerous species of penguins and seals.
 Watch for whales.
-Choose to hike, camp or kayak.
 Take in scenes of the South Shetland Islands, from lichens and flowering grasses to chinstrap penguins and southern giant petrels.
 Here you'll find hot springs, an abandoned whaling station, and thousands of seabirds such kelp gulls, cape petrels, and Antarctic terns.
+Choose to snowshoe, hike, camp or kayak.

 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Triple/Quad Cabins

 Just-Released Offer Save 5% per person

 Your voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.